With so many programs now being cloud based, businesses are reliant on fast and reliable broadband.

-FTTP stands for Fibre to Premises.
+FTTP stands for Fibre to the Premises.
 Like FTTC, the connection goes through the cabinet box at the end of the road.
-However, unlike FTTC the section from the cabinet to the property is also fibre optic, meaning the data from the exchange to the users premises is entirely over fibre optic cabling.
+However, unlike FTTC the wired cable from the cabinet to the property is also fibre optic, meaning the data from the exchange to the users premises is entirely over fibre optic cabling.
 Like FTTC, FTTP is a contended service so you do share bandwidth with other users however speeds are faster than FTTC

 GET IN TOUCH

 If you would like to know what types of business broadband are available in your area or would like to discuss your business broadband, please call us on 01327 300311 or complete our short contact form.